CSCfi/fairdata-metax/docs/source/datasets.rst

 * ``id`` An internal database identifier in Metax.
 * ``identifier`` The unique identifier of the created record in Metax.
 This is the identifier to use when interacting with the dataset in Metax in any subsequent requests, such as when retrievng, updating, or deleting the dataset.
 * ``dataset_version_set`` List of dataset versions associated with this record.
 Having just created a new record, there is obviously only one record listed.
-* ``deprecated`` When files are deleted from IDA, any datasets containing those files are marked as "deprecated", and the value of this field will be set to ``True``.
+* ``deprecated`` When files are deleted or unfrozen from IDA, any datasets containing those files are marked as "deprecated", and the value of this field will be set to ``True``.
 The value of this field may have an effect in other services, when displaying the dataset contents.
 * ``metadata_owner_org``, ``metadata_provider_org``, ``metadata_provider_user`` Information about the creator of the metadata, and the associated organization.
 These are automatically placed according to the information available from the authentication token.
 * ``research_dataset`` Now has two new fields generated by Metax: